Cervical Spondylosis - Common Trigger Point Treatment Protocols

 Abnormal spurs or growths on the edges of the vertebrae called osteophytes may also contribute to this condition.

-This is all part of the degeneration process that the body goes through as a result of aging.
+This is all part of the degeneration process that the body goes through as a result of ageing.

 In many people, these changes won’t bring about any symptoms.
 For others, these degenerative changes may put pressure on the spinal nerves as they exit the spinal cord through openings called foramenae.